 Señor Ledesma was born in Toppenish, Washington into a family of sixteen brothers and sisters.
 His parents emigrated from Mexico in the 1930’s and his family spent the following twenty years living and working in migrant labor camps throughout the Western United States.

 Señor Ledesma served in the military before attending Eastern Washington State College, now Eastern Washington University in Cheney, Washington, earning a BA and M.Ed., in history, sociology and anthropology.
 His graduate work was in counseling.

 Señor Ledesma worked as a mental health therapist for thirty-eight years before retiring to write.
-He now devotes his time chronicling his early years on the road, in labor camps and in the migrant fields.
-He lives with his wife, Kendra, a high school mathematics teacher on ten acres in rural Sedro Woolley, Washington.
+He now spends his time chronicling his family’s early years on the road looking for something and someplace better.
+He lives with his wife, Kendra, a retired high school mathematics teacher on ten acres in rural Sedro Woolley, Washington.